scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```

 ### Reading logs
-You can read the logs using CLI or API.
+You can read the logs using our CLI, REST API, or API Client.

-@TODO typescript
-@TODO parameters
-@TODO make sure you know how to read numbers
-@TODO test the samples
-@TODO scope of topics
-@TODO api/cli urls
-@TODO what else should be described?